This is a transcription of an audio lecture, modified in rticle format:

 Our being in this moment has qualities.
 It has powers.
 It has energy.
-We are here and now and present — I hope — and not distracted — I hope.
-Aware of what is being discussed — I hope.
-That is Consciousness.
-Simply that.
+We are here and now and present, that is Consciousness, simply that.
 Yet, that is not all it can be.

 Remember that the Tree of Life shows the external part of nature and also the internal part.
 It maps for us all the infinite potential of the Consciousness.

 Right now as we are listening to this subject and contemplating this subject we are in our physical bodies.
 This is represented on the tree by the sephirah Malkuth, which in Hebrew means “kingdom.”
 It is the lowest of the ten sephiroth, the tenth sphere from the top to the bottom.
 And yet, as we are contemplating this and listening to the lecture, are we conscious of the body?
 Are we really aware of being in the physical body?
 As we listen are we aware of our ears and how they function?
 As we look are we aware of our eyes physically and how they are functioning?
 As we sit or stand are we aware of heat and temperature and all the other qualities that the body perceives through the senses?
 Those bits of data are constantly striking the Consciousness through perception.
 Are we aware of all that?

 Moreover, are we aware of how the words that I am saying strike the mind and cause reactions, associative thoughts? (“That” reminds me of “this.”)
 All of those psychological actions — are we aware of those, too?
 Can we be aware of all of that at the same time from moment to moment without losing track of it?